shavidan123/shavidan123.github.io/_pages/about.md

   - /about.html
 ---

 Hey, I'm Avi!
-I'm currently a 3rd year undergraduate student at the University of California, Berkeley, where I am a double major in Computer Science and Applied Mathematics.
+I'm currently a 4th year undergraduate student at the University of California, Berkeley, where I am a double major in Computer Science and Applied Mathematics.
 I plan to apply for Ph.D programs for the Fall 2025 class.
 I'm broadly interested in both machine learning applications for computer security, and security/robustness of machine learning models themselves.
-Right now, I'm particularly focused on adversarial attacks on language models and the effects of data poisoning on model robustness.
+Right now, I'm particularly focused on adversarial attacks on language models and the effects of training data poisoning on model robustness.

 # Research